-5. Continued Security and Stability of the Internet's Unique Identifiers and Operational Security and Stability Of ICANN
+5. Continued Security and Stability of the Internet's Unique Identifiers

 - 5.1.
-This area relates to concern that the ICANN should always remain focused on its narrow technical mission and remain a not for profit corporation which has a mission of public trust.
+This area relates to concern that the ICANN should always remain focused on its narrow technical mission and remain a not-for-profit corporation that has a mission of public trust.
 ICANN should be headquartered in a stable environment with a strong history of freedom of expression and a legal structure that favors competition and private sector leadership. - 5.2.
 The PSC views these concerns as being integral to ICANN's formation and purpose.
 They need to be reinforced. - 5.3.
-ICANN has declared (through the media and other public statements) that it will not leave the United States.
-In addition, continuation of the US legal jurisdiction is important for the ongoing stability of the nearly 1000 contracts ICANN presently has with registries and registrars, many of them in the United States. - 5.4.
+Continuation of the US legal jurisdiction is essential for the ongoing stability of the nearly 1000 contracts ICANN presently has with registries and registrars, many of them in the United States. - 5.4.
 Furthermore, while ICANN's mission is narrow, it is fundamental and critical to the secure and stable operation of the Internet.
 The PSC believes that ICANN has a responsibility to be a discussion leader and raise awareness of issues linked to stability and security of the Internet.
-Broader interest and concern about security and stability

-- issues is, in the view of the PSC, an important support to the core mission, but should not result in "mission creep". - 5.5.
+Broader interest and concern about security and stability issues is, in the view of the PSC, an important support to the core mission, but should not result in "mission creep". - 5.5.
 The PSC considers the security and stability of the Internet's unique identifiers is one of the most important aspects of ICANN's mission.
 Consequently, it suggests that this be enshrined in the format of ICANN's future strategic and operational planning. - 5.6.
 The PSC notes that some respondents also indicated that more effective and efficient operation of the IANA function was also a necessary part of instilling confidence in a coordinated, not controlled, Internet addressing system. - 5.7.
 The PSC believes the current IANA functions work well but is aware that many members of the community believe that they can be improved. - 5.8.
-Under the IANA contract the PSC notes that ICANN was required to develop and implement a process for consulting with the relevant governments and ccTLD managers to encourage greater efficiency and responsiveness to these entities in processing ccTLD requests, consistent with the processing metrics.
-That process arrived at suggested improvements to streamline the IANA function and is presently subject to discussion between ICANN and the United States Department of Commerce. - 5.9.
+The PSC notes that under the IANA contract ICANN was required to develop and implement a process for consulting with the relevant governments and ccTLD managers to encourage greater efficiency and responsiveness to these entities in processing ccTLD requests, consistent with the processing metrics.
+That process arrived at suggested improvements to streamline the IANA function and is presently subject to discussion between ICANN and the United States Department of Commerce.
+We welcome the National Telecommunication Administration's recent comment that it is "open to operational efficiency measures that address governments' legitimate public policy and sovereignty concerns with respect to the management of their ccTLDs". - 5.9.
 The PSC encourages this discussion as it is focused on the automation of processes (sometimes referred to as e-IANA), with ICANN ensuring more visibility to the existing public reporting of such changes. - 5.10.
-ICANN and Verisign signed an agreement in 2006, under which they agreed to work together to to establish a timetable for the completion of the transition to ICANN of the coordination and management of the ARPA TLD, and the root zone system, in particular to enable ICANN to edit, sign and publish the root and ARPA zones.
-Icann should work to implement, after discussions with Verisign and the US Department of Commerce, this "Root Server Management Transition Completion Agreement".
+ICANN and VeriSign signed an agreement in 2006, under which they agreed to work together to establish a timetable for the completion of the transition to ICANN of the coordination and management of the ARPA TLD, and the root zone system, in particular to enable ICANN to edit, sign and publish the root and ARPA zones.